 Albert Einstein developed a theory in 1916 about laser light.
 The word LASER is an acronym for Light Amplification by Stimulated Emission of Radiation.
 A few years after the first laser was actually invented, in 1967, Endre Mester at the Semmelweis University in Budapest, Hungary wanted to find out if laser light could cause cancer.
 He took some mice, shaved the hair off their backs, and divided them into two groups and gave a laser treatment with a low powered ruby laser to one group.
 They did not get cancer and to his surprise the shaved hair grew back more quickly than the untreated group.
 He learned that laser was actually bio-stimulative.

-The first low-power lasers suitable for treating pain became available in the late 1970’s and since then, laser therapy has been widely utilized in Europe by physical therapists, nurses and doctors.
+The first low-power lasers suitable for treating pain became available in the late 1970's and ever since then, laser therapy has been widely utilized in Europe by physical therapists, nurses and doctors.
 FDA approval came for Class III lasers in 2001 and Class IV lasers in 2005 for use in the US.
 It has quickly gained popularity due to the success with laser therapy.
-Thousands of studies have been performed in Europe, hundreds of which were performed in rigorously-controlled conditions.
-Laser therapy became ‘mainstream’ in Europe for nearly 30 years before approval in the US.
-The reason for that is due solely to ‘medical politics’ in this country.
+Thousands of studies have been done in Europe, hundreds of which were performed in rigorously controlled conditions.
+Laser therapy became 'mainstream' in Europe for nearly 30 years before approval in the US.
+The reason for that is due solely to 'medical politics' in this country.
 Effectiveness of laser therapy is very well documented.
 There have been very few studies done in the US.
 The first studies done here were prior to FDA approval.
 The studies done were with Class III lasers with a power output of only 10mW.
 10mW is only 1/10th of 1 watt.
 That is the power of a typical laser pointer.
 The outcomes assessments were actually very poor, but there was pretty good success with superficial conditions such as skin burns.
-World-renowned doctors/researchers Tune and Hode of Sweden (authors of Laser Therapy Handbook) have spoken on the not so great outcomes assessments in the US and cited inadequate power of the lasers for the studies that were done.
+World renowned doctors/researchers Tune and Hode of Sweden (authors of Laser Therapy Handbook) have spoken on the not so great outcomes assessments in the US and sited inadequate power of the lasers for the studies that were done.
 They had serious concerns that doctors would only make decisions about lasers due to these limited studies.
-They strongly recommend higher power lasers.
+They highly recommend higher power lasers.
 Class III lasers have a power level of up to 500mW, or 1/2 of 1 watt.
 Class IV laser have power over 500mW and most are at least 10 full watts and some VERY powerful lasers are up now to 30 watts.
 That is a LOT of power.
-Higher power is required to reach the ‘target tissue’ which for our purposes would be the lungs.
+Higher power is required to reach the 'target tissue' which for our purposes would be the lungs.
 That is why Class IV lasers are required.

 The Medical Director for K-Laser USA is Dr. Phil Harrington, who is recognized as a top expert in the field of Class IV laser therapy.
 He is a resource for your questions about Class IV laser therapy and can be reached at email@example.com.